Anti-Pattern-Inc/saasus-platform-document/docs/api-gateway-function/overview.md

 ### Important Notes

-When using the API Gateway feature, the following AWS resources will be created in your SaaS environment, which will incur additional AWS fees.
+When using the Smart API Gateway feature, the following AWS resources will be created in your SaaS environment, which will incur additional AWS fees.

 - **Network Load Balancer**